Cost of homeowners insurance

 How much homeowners insurance coverage do you need?

 Knowing how much homeowners insurance coverage you need is helpful as you’re comparing carriers and policies.
 First, to determine the appropriate dwelling coverage, figure out how much it would cost to rebuild your home based on today’s construction costs and your square footage.
 Remember, you’re not including the cost of your land, only your structure.
-Some banks require you to have the coverage amount equal to your mortgage.
+Some banks require you to have at least the coverage amount equal to your mortgage.
 Depending on the carrier, you may find an online tool useful for this estimation.

 Secondly, your personal property is equally important.
 Conduct a home inventory to adequately assess how much your belongings are worth, and what it would cost to replace them.
 You will have to choose between an Actual Cash Value (ACV) policy, which replaces the cost based on what your belongings are worth today, or Replacement Cost Coverage, which is what you paid for your item.

 Last, your liability coverage is vital.
-Policy limits begin at $100,000, but if you own other properties or have additional assets worth more, it’s recommended you carry at least $300,000 in coverage.
+Policy limits typically begin at $100,000, but if you own other properties or have additional assets worth more, it’s recommended you carry at least $300,000 in coverage.
 You could even add an excess liability policy if you feel you need more.

 Types of home insurance

 - Dwelling coverage: This protects the structure of your home (floors, walls, appliances, ceilings) and any attached structures against a host of perils, including theft, vandalism, fire and hail.
-If your policy includes a $200,000 dwelling limit and your home needs to be rebuilt, $200,000 of dwelling coverage would be paid out to rebuild your home.
+If your policy includes a $200,000 dwelling limit and your home needs to be rebuilt, up to $200,000 of dwelling coverage would be paid out to rebuild your home.

 - Other structures coverage: Should an outside structure (such as a fence, shed or garage) be damaged, other structures coverage may help pay for any needed repairs.